 Welcome to The Haiku Foundation Video Archive.
-We are producing six different kinds of films:
+At present we are producing seven different kinds of films:

 Click the links above to see videos in that category.

 The Video Archive was one of the first ideas we identified when we created the Foundation, feeling that we would like to offer not only a poet’s words to future generations, but his or her voice and presence as well.
 The project was expedited in 2012 via a highly successful IndieGoGo crowdsourcing campaign that allowed us to purchase video equipment, editing software, and travel opportunities to meet with poets in a variety of setting.
 Read more about each series of videos below.

 Shot in a variety of locations, our aim here is to have as complete a set of video interviews for active haiku practitioners in English as possible.
 Our first goal, however, is to capture the first generation of English-language haiku poets, those whose careers began from the late 1950s through the 1970s, on film.